Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Introduction

 There are also cases in which important variables are in fact fully marginally independent of the response.
 As a toy example, if $X_1,X_2\iidsim\text{Bernoulli}(0.5)$ and $Y = \one{\{X_1+X_2=1\}}$, then $Y$ is marginally independent of each of $X_1$ and $X_2$, even though together they determine $Y$ perfectly. $X_1$ and $X_2$ are certainly \emph{conditionally} dependent on $Y$, however, so a conditional test can have power to discover them.

 \item[2.
 Interpretability] When the covariates are not independent, marginal and conditional independence do not correspond, and we end up asking the wrong question.
-For example, in a model with a few important covariates which cause the outcome to change, and many unimportant covariates which have no influence on the outcome but are correlated with the causal covariates, marginal testing will treat such unimportant covariates as important.
+For example, in a model with a few important covariates which \rev{determine} the outcome, and many unimportant covariates which have no influence on the outcome but are correlated with the \rev{important} covariates, marginal testing will treat such unimportant covariates as important.
 Thus, because marginal testing is testing the wrong hypotheses, there will be many ``discoveries'' which have no influence on the outcome.